pugri-543/PROTO2_Projekt/DESCRIPTION.md

 # DESCRIPTION

-## - 1 - Displaying server information over DigiLab LCD display screen
+## - 1 - Displaying player information over DigiLab LCD display screen
-We plan on using our DigiLab LCD-Screen to display certain information of the Minecraft server, informations involve:
+We plan on using our DigiLab LCD-Screen to display certain information of the user, informations involve:

 - Player count
 - Server version